Havana Central railway station: History

 By 1910, the 71-year-old Villanueva Railway Station (currently the Capitolio grounds), the first of Havana, had exceeded its capacity due to increasing urban development and population of the city.
-On July 20, 1910, the Congress of Cuba authorized to build the new railway station on the Arsenal public grounds instead of the Villanueva Station private grounds.
+On July 20, 1910, the Congress of Cuba authorized to build the new railway station on the'Arsenal public grounds instead of the Villanueva Station private grounds.
 The value of the old arsenal grounds and buildings was about US$3.7 million at the time, while the Villanueva grounds were about $2.3 million.
 This transaction caused heated debates within the political community and in general throughout the population of the city, because the value of Arsenal land was more than a million dollars to Villanueva, so it was unknown where that amount would go.
 This resulted in heated debates in the Congress.
 The Chamber representative Silverio Sánchez Figueras, commander of the liberation army, denounced the trade as a "dirty business", and the action was contradicted by congressman Colonel Severo Moleón Guerra.
 The confrontation culminated in a duel to death on December 9, 1910, where Congressman Moleón died.
-Two years later, on November 30, 1912, the new Central Railway Station was opened on the former arsenal grounds.
+Two years later, on November 30, 1912, the new Central Railway Station was opened on the former Arsenal grounds.

-In June 2015, the station closed for a three year rebuild including additional platforms.
+In June 2015, the station closed for a three-year rebuild including additional platforms.
 All passenger traffic moved to the adjacent Coubre yard, where a former bus terminal was converted into a temporary station.

 Service

 Overview

 Central Railway Station has a network of suburban, interurban and long-distance rail lines.
 The railways are nationalised and run by the FFCC (Ferrocarriles de Cuba – Railways of Cuba).
 Rail service connects the Central Rail Station to various Cuban provinces.
 In 2009, the annual passenger volume was roughly 7.5 million, almost 400,000 less from the previous year, and 3.5 million less than 2004, mainly after the government upgraded ASTRO's long-distance inter-city buses fleet with brand new air conditioned Yutong buses.
 Santiago de Cuba is the busiest route from the Central Station, some 836 km apart by rail.
-In 2000 the Union de Ferrocarriles de Cuba bought French first class airconditioned coaches.
+In 2000 the Union de Ferrocarriles de Cuba bought French first class air conditioned coaches.